Osan Air Power Days B-roll

-Attendees experience static displays and an A-10 Thunderbolt II weapon load demonstration during Osan Air Power Days 2025, May 10, 2025, at Osan Air Base, Republic of Korea.
-The two-day air show showcases the 51st Fighter Wing’s capabilities and its partnership with the ROK Air Force, highlighting their shared commitment to security on the Korean Peninsula and peace in the Pacific.
+Attendees experience static displays and aerial performances during Osan Air Power Days 2025, May 11, 2025, at Osan Air Base, Republic of Korea.
+The two-day air show showcased the 51st Fighter Wing’s capabilities and its partnership with the ROK Air Force, highlighting their shared commitment to security on the Korean Peninsula and peace in the Pacific.
 (U.S. Air Force video by Staff Sgt.
 Jason W. Cochran & Senior Airman Rome Bowermaster)

 |Date Taken: